-Students in grades 1-12 may be suspended from school for a specified number of days or issued another consequence by the Principal or Director of Student Services for serious infractions that take place in school, on school grounds, on fieldwork, at school/school-sponsored events, or through official school communications systems.
+Students in grades 1-12 may be suspended from school for a specified number of days or issued another consequence by the Principal, Director of Student Services, or Coordinator of School

+Culture for serious infractions that take place in school, on school grounds, on fieldwork, at school/school-sponsored events, or through official school communications systems.
 Off-site activities that contribute to a hostile school environment or that disrupt the school environment are also covered by these policies.
 The school will attempt to contact the student's parents or guardians before a student is suspended.
 Law enforcement may be contacted to assist the school in handling serious offenses.
 Students will not be suspended for missing school or class, but other consequences may be issued for such infractions.

 Note: Students in grades 1-8 will not be suspended from school for serious infractions unless the student willfully causes or attempts to cause bodily injury or if the student threatens serious bodily injury or emotional distress to another person.
-High school students will not be suspended for dress code violations, willful defiance, or behavior that happens off school grounds unless the student has willfully caused, attempted to cause, or threatened to cause bodily injury or emotional distress to another person.

 Students in grades Pre-K and Kindergarten will not be suspended from school for serious infractions unless the student willfully causes or attempts to cause bodily injury or if the student threatens serious bodily injury to another person.
 In such cases Pre-K and Kindergarten students may be suspended for up to 3 days.
-A Pre-K or Kindergarten student may be sent home early from school as a result of a serious infraction and/or a parent or guardian may be required to shadow their child for a partial day or entire day to ensure the safety of their child and his/her classmates.
+A Pre-K or Kindergarten student may be sent home early from school as a result of a serious infraction.